 If you would like to get help, advice, or encouragement for your concerns and issues, then please consider email counseling with Patricia Jones, M.A. and send her your questions and concerns in an Email.
 See below for the instructions on how to submit an email counseling question.

 Your question should contain background information and list any concerns that you have about a particular issue or issues.
 (Please limit your e-mail to three pages.)
-Patricia Jones M.A. will reply back to you via email with an extensive response within 24 to 48 hours or sooner.
+Patricia Jones M.A. will reply back to you via e-mail with an extensive response within 24 to 48 hours or sooner.

 Copyright © 2006 - 2022 Dove Christian Counseling Center.
 All Rights Reserved

 We accept PayPal and all other major credit or debit cards.
 Once you hit the PayPal button it will allow you to pay with PayPal or another major credit or debit card.
 No PayPal account is required.

 First, make payment for your e-mail question below, via the payment button, and then send your email question to Patricia Jones, M.A. via the E-Mail Me button below.

 The e-mail box will expand as you type so there is no limit to the number of words you can type.